paulmillr/scure-bip39/README.md

 # scure-bip39

-Secure, audited & minimal implementation of BIP39 mnemonic phrases.
+Secure, [audited](#security) & minimal implementation of BIP39 mnemonic phrases.

-Developed for
-[js-ethereum-cryptography](https://github.com/ethereum/js-ethereum-cryptography).
+Compared to popular `bip39` package, scure-bip39:

+- Is 491KB all-bundled instead of 1.3MB
+- Uses 2 dependencies instead of 15
+- Wordlists are 157KB instead of 315KB
+- Had an external security [audit](#security) by Cure53 on Jan 5, 2022

 Check out [scure-bip32](https://github.com/paulmillr/scure-bip32) if you need hierarchical deterministic wallets ("HD Wallets").

-The library has been audited by Cure53 on Jan 5, 2022.
-Check out the audit [PDF](./audit/2022-01-05-cure53-audit-nbl2.pdf) & [URL](https://cure53.de/pentest-report_hashing-libs.pdf).
-Before the audit it was called `micro-base39`.

 ## Usage